-Maruti Vitara Brezza Price: It is priced from Rs 7.34 lakh to Rs 11.4 lakh (ex-showroom Delhi).
+Maruti Vitara Brezza Price: The sub-4m SUV is priced from Rs 7.51 lakh to Rs 11.25 lakh (ex-showroom Delhi).

-Maruti Vitara Brezza Powertrain: While the pre-facelift Vitara Brezza was offered with a diesel engine, the facelifted SUV comes with a BS6-compliant 1.5-litre petrol unit.
-This new engine puts out 105PS of power and 138Nm of torque.
-It comes mated to either a 5-speed manual transmission option or a 4-speed AT gearbox.
-The Vitara Brezza is offered with a 2WD system.
+Maruti Vitara Brezza Engine and Transmission: The sub-compact SUV is equipped with a 1.5-litre petrol engine (105PS/138Nm), paired to either a 5-speed manual transmission option or a 4-speed AT gearbox.

-Maruti Vitara Brezza Safety: Safety features on offer include dual front airbags, ABS with EBD and rear parking sensors.
+Maruti Vitara Brezza Safety: Safety features include dual front airbags, ABS with EBD, and rear parking sensors.

 |Vitara Brezza LXI1462 cc, Manual, Petrol, 17.03 kmpl2 months waiting||Rs.7.84 Lakh*|